Congregational Leadership

 We hold ourselves accountable to these commitments as expressions of our dedication to the Cedar Lane community and its mission of justice, compassion, and spiritual growth.

 The Nominating and Leadership Development Committee (NLDC) supports Cedar Lane’s mission by identifying and cultivating strong, diverse lay leadership for the congregation.
-We work year-round to recruit, interview, and nominate candidates for key leadership roles:
+Elected by the congregation, committee members serve three year terms and work year-round to recruit, interview, and nominate candidates for the Board of Trustees, the NLDC itself, and other key leadership roles.

 The NLDC, like the board of trustees, is a committee of the congregation.
 Members of these two governing bodies are elected by the congregation at the annual meeting.